Invest now

 June 10, 2020 | Tips

-Catch the perfect moment and beat the market – the supposed dream of every investor.
-In practice, however, this rarely succeeds, because: nobody can look into the future and predict when exactly the markets will rise or fall again.
+Catching the perfect moment and beating the market – the supposed dream of every investor.
+In practice, however, this rarely succeeds because: no one can look into the future and predict when exactly the markets will go up or fall again.

-For experienced investors, the time of entry is irrelevant in the long term.
-Nevertheless, inexperienced investors in particular often wait for the “perfect” entry point.
-Why waiting can be expensive, however, and what experienced investors do right can be found out here.
+For experienced investors, timing is not important in the long run when investing, but inexperienced investors in particular often wait for the “perfect” moment.
+But why waiting can be expensive, and what experienced investors do right, you can find out here.

 Time is more important than timing

-Waiting too long for the right time can be expensive because the best trading days usually come completely unexpectedly.
-Not being invested on these days means leaving a significant part of the return behind.
+Waiting too long for the right time can be expensive, because the best days on the stock market usually come completely unexpectedly.
+Not being invested on these days means losing a significant part of the return.

 For example, if you had invested USD 10,000 in the S&P 500 in 1998 without missing a day, you would have quadrupled your initial investment to USD 40,000 after 20 years.

-If you had only missed the 10(!) best trading days during this period, you would only have 20,000 USD in the end.
+If you had only missed the 10(!) best stock market days during this period, you would only have 20,000 USD in your account at the end.

-So after 20 years of investment, it was just 10 single days that made the difference between 100% and 300% return.
+So after 20 years of investing, it was just 10 single days that made the difference between 100% and 300% return.

-Another example: An investment in the MSCI Europe, fully invested from 2004-2018, yielded an annual return of 5.3%.
-Without the 10 best days, the return would have shrunk to a meager 0.5% per year.
+Another example: an investment in the MSCI Europe, fully invested from 2004-2018, yielded an annual return of 5.3%.
+Without the 10 best days, the return shrinks to a meagre 0.5% per year.

-In both cases, it would have been impossible to predict the 10 best trading days.
-More important than timing, therefore, is the fact that you are invested at all.
+In both cases, it would have been impossible to predict the 10 best stock market days.
+So much more important than timing is that you are invested at all.
 Because tomorrow could already be one of those days that makes the difference in the long run.

 Shares are superior in the long term

-Over the last 100 years, equity investments have generated an annual real (less inflation) return of +5.2%.
-Getting the right time in the short term is speculative, as unforeseeable environmental factors of a political or economic nature, combined with people’s irrational actions, repeatedly move the entire market in an uncontrolled manner.
+Over the last 100 years, share investments have achieved an annual real return (less inflation) of +5.2%.
+Getting the timing right in the short term is speculative, since unpredictable environmental factors of a political or economic nature, combined with people’s irrational actions, always move the entire market out of control.

-On the other hand, those who think long-term invest in a rising market.
-If you additionally exclude companies that are overvalued in bubble times from your investments, even crises can be survived much more unscathed.
+On the other hand, if you think long-term, you invest in a rising market.
+If you also exclude overvalued companies from your investments in times of bubbles, you can even survive crises much more unscathed.

 Source: Guide to the Markets quarterly, J.P.
 Morgan

-The Rendite Dreieck from the German Aktieninstitut also emphasises that long-term investments end up positive in most cases.
+The yield triangle from the German Stock Institute also highlights that long-term investments end positively in the vast majority of cases.

-To find out the exact yield, select a year of purchase on the right-hand axis and link it to the year of sale on the lower axis.
-Do you recognize the trend?
-The longer you hold a share, the more likely you are to end up in the green zone and achieve a positive return.
-A long-term investment horizon is therefore far more important – and above all easier, for you to influence – than the perfect time to enter the market.
+To find out an exact return, choose a buying year on the right axis and connect it to the selling year on the lower axis.
+Do you recognise the trend?
+The longer you hold a share, the more likely you are to end up in the green and achieve a positive return.
+A long-term investment horizon is thus by far more important – and above all easier for you to influence – than the perfect entry point.

 Quelle: Renditedreieck, Deutsches Aktieninstitut